 You will be so when you are dead.

 *The Annotated Mother Goose quotes Gammer Gurton’s Garland, “This line has been adopted in the modern ballad of Alonzo and Fair Imogene.”
 Which implies that the nursery rhyme came first.
 Yet, from what I can tell, The Monk has the earliest use of the line in print.

 If anyone knows of any earlier sightings of this line, please let us know in the comments below.

 Here you’ll find other versions of The Hearse Song or The Worms Crawled In, The Worms Crawled Out.
 Feel free to add the version you know in the comments.

-This artilce was posted on Saturday, October 28th, 2006 at 5:33 pm and is filed under Alonzo the Brave and Fair Imogine, British Children's Songs, British Folk Songs, Countries & Cultures, English, English Nursery Rhymes, Great Britain, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, Languages, Nursery Rhymes, The Hearse Song, The Worms Crawl In, The Worms Crawl Out, There Was a Lady All Skin and Bone, USA.
+This article was posted on Saturday, October 28th, 2006 at 5:33 pm and is filed under Alonzo the Brave and Fair Imogine, British Children's Songs, British Folk Songs, Countries & Cultures, English, English Nursery Rhymes, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, Languages, Nursery Rhymes, The Hearse Song, The Worms Crawl In, The Worms Crawl Out, There Was a Lady All Skin and Bone, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 22 Responses to “Old Nursery Rhyme with “The worms crawled out, the worms crawled in””